Yes, read that again: Free WiFi in Havana!

 ‘Tomorrow I’ll take you to a free WiFi spot” whispered a friend of mine…

 He sparked my interest… Free WiFi?
 WTF!!!
 In Cuba?!?

 The next day we were on our way.
 First the bus, then an almendron and a short walk.
 After an hour we arrived at the studios of KCHO.
 And even outside the wall, there were many, many people surfing on their laptops, tablets, and smartphones.
 Kcho opened up his Internet connection and on the wall (on the outside) he explains the few simple steps to connect to his network.
 And it is Free!

 No Free WiFi for you

-Before you run off to Kcho to update you FB status I have to advise you not to.
+Before you run off to Kcho to update your FB status, I have to advise you not to.
 The abundance of young Cuban intellectuals all sharing this connection makes it slow.
 Very slow.
-You as a tourist are more than able to buy a scratch card and use the paid connection.
+You as a tourist are more than able to buy a scratch card and use the paid link.
 Don’t take away the bandwidth for people that cannot afford to buy it!
-But if you crave an interesting excursion here’s Kcho studios (located on the corner of 7A and 120.
+But if you want an enjoyable excursion here’s Kcho studios (located on the corner of 7A and 120.

 Want some more hidden information on Cuba?
 Keep reading our blog or buy our Book (and no, the book is not a collection of blog posts) 🙂